Cody Bellinger Preview, Player Props: Cubs vs. Pirates

-On Thursday, Cody Bellinger (.268 on-base percentage in past 10 games, 100 points below season-long percentage) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Rob Zastryzny.
+On Friday, Cody Bellinger (hitting .216 in his past 10 games) and the Chicago Cubs face the Pittsburgh Pirates, whose starting pitcher will be Mitch Keller.
 First pitch is at 7:05 PM ET.

-In his last game he had a one-hit showing (1-for-4) against the Tigers.
+In his most recent game, he went 1-for-4 with an RBI against the Pirates.

 Cody Bellinger Game Info & Props vs. the Pirates